rfp2212-SDC1-honeyDijon/Atelier-QA/README.md

 # Atelier Product Q&A API Service
-- Redesign and optimization of a monolithic backend system to a set microservices for an e-commerce web application.
+- Redesign and optimization of a monolithic backend system to a set of microservices for an e-commerce web application.
 - Responsible for the Product Q&A microservice that supports the frontend Questions & Answers module that allows users to view and search questions, ask questions, answer questions, and provide feedback on questions and answers for a given product.

 <br/>